 - A summary of related discussion of this document, if any, that has occurred in an IETF working group or in the IESG.

-- An assertion that no IANA allocation in the document requires IETF Consensus or Standards Action; see RFC 8126 for more information.
-(In either case, the document cannot be published independently; it should instead be sent to the IESG).
+- An assertion that no IANA allocation in the document requires IETF Review or Standards Action.
+See RFC 8126 for a definition of these terms, and RFC 8726 for more information about how IANA requests are handled in Independent Stream documents.
+If the document cannot be published on the Independent Stream it should be sent to the IESG.

 - Optionally, a statement of the purpose of publishing this document, its intended audience, its merits and significance.